 - Stop your truck completely.
 Lower forks to the floor. - Shut the truck off.
 Close the doors after you exit the truck if using a hard cab. - Avoid parking on inclines.
-If you must park on an incline, chock the wheels to prevent the truck from moving.
+But if you must, block the wheels of your truck.
+Never park on a dockboard.